basis-company/sharded-queue.py/README.md

 Imagine your job queue operates at very high rps and needs distribution over multiple workers.
 But you need to keep context-sensitive requests in same thread and manage thread request processing priority.
 In other words, sharded queue is a queue with sub-queues inside.
 Tasks are executed in FIFO order and you define how to route them correctly per handler basis.

-There are some roles that you need to understand:
-- `request` a simple message that should be delivered to a handler
-- `handler` request handler that performs the job
-- `route` defines internal queue that is used for request distribution
-    - `thread` a group of context-sensitive requests
-    - `priority` can be used to sort requests inside the thread

-Runtime consist of several components:
-- `coordinator` is a mechanism that helps worker findout the queue
-- `queue` is used to register requests
-- `storage` a database containing queue data
-- `worker` performs requests using handler

 ## Installation
 Install using pip
 ```